Are you looking for the best WordPress membership plugin?

 - Integrate your email marketing list using ActiveCampaign, Campaign Monitor, ConvertKit, and Mailchimp.

-WooCommerce Memberships is a WooCommerce plugin that allows you to create a membership site on top of a WooCommerce store.
+WooCommerce Memberships is a WooCommerce subscriptions plugin that allows you to create a membership site on top of a WooCommerce store.

 - Content dripping and scheduling based on specific triggers